lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 <p>Tired:</p>

 > Give someone a fish and you feed them for a day; teach someone to fish and you feed them for a lifetime.

+???

+Here:

+Most likely you've heard of the proverb.

+Transition:

+Now, the equivalent of this proverb applied to multi-tenancy would be...
+[READ IT]

+I consider a good thing that you are capable of breaking your SaaS.
+Only doing that you'll be able to rebuild it better for the benefit of us all.

 --